Aten: Iconography

 Aten was considered to have been everywhere and intangible as Aten was the sunlight and energy in the world.
-Therefore, he did not have physical representations that other traditional ancient Egyptian gods had, instead represented via the sun disc and reaching rays of light.
+Therefore, he did not have physical representations that other traditional ancient Egyptian gods had, instead represented via the sun disc and reaching rays of light tipped with human-like hands.
 The explanation as to why the Aten could not be fully represented was that the Aten was beyond creation.
 Thus the inscriptions of scenes of gods carved in stone previously depicted animals and human forms instead showed the Aten as an orb above with life-giving rays stretching toward the royal figure.
 This power transcended human or animal form.

 Later, iconoclasm was enforced, and even sun disc depictions of Aten were prohibited in an edict issued by Akhenaten.
 In the edict, he stipulated that Aten's name was to be spelt phonetically.

 Architecture

 Two temples were central to the city of Akhetaten.
 The larger of the two had an "open, unroofed structure covering an area of about 800 by 300 metres (2,600 ft × 1,000 ft) at the northern end of the city".
 Doorways had broken lintels and raised thresholds.
 Temples to the Aten were open-air structures with little-to-no roofing to maximize the amount of sunlight on the interior making them unique compared to other Egyptian temples of the time.
 Balustrades depict Akhenaten and the royal family embracing the rays of the Aten flanked stairwells, ramps, and altars.
 These fragments were initially identified as stele but were later reclassified as balustrades based on the presence of scenes on both sides.